lillianpetersen/lillianpetersen.github.io/bio.md

   <tr>
   <td width="60%">

 Lillian Petersen analyzes large data sets to answer relevant questions.
 She learned python programming in fifth grade and has completed a different research project every year since seventh grade.
 She is fluent python, unix, vim, git, latex, shell script, R, and google cloud computing.
-Last year, she has created an early warning system to predict crop yields in every African country 3--4 months before the harvest.
+She has two single-author papers in the peer-reviewed journals Remote Sensing and MDPI Climate.
+Last year, she has created an early warning system to predict crop yields in every African country 3-4 months before the harvest.
 For this work, she was invited to give hour-long seminars at USAID, IFPRI, USDA, GEOGLAM, FEWS NET, and UCSD, and was an invited oral presenter at the conferences AGU, Geo4Dev, and the CGIAR Big Data in Agriculture Conventions.

   </td>
   <td width="2%">